How much do investment platforms charge?

 Our reviews tell you how the different companies charge - and how much - and this is complemented by our unique customer satisfaction ratings, in which more than 2,000 Which? members have rated investment platforms for customer satisfaction and other aspects of their service.

 Members can log in to see the results of our analysis.
-If you’re not already a member, you can sign up to a two-month trial for Which?
+If you’re not already a member, you can sign up to a one month trial for Which?
 Money for just £1 to access this review and enjoy the benefits of a Which? membership.